-Ribbon Design > Element > Editors > Properties Context Menu Right-click on "XSDtopLevelElement" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other In Browser window, double-click on "XSDtopLevelElement" stereotyped Class, or Drag E Element icon from toolbox onto diagram (this creates a new "XSDtopLevelElement" stereotyped Class)
+Ribbon Design > Element > Editors > Properties Context Menu Right-click on "XSDtopLevelElement" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other In Browser window, double-click on "XSDtopLevelElement" stereotyped Class, or Drag

 Field/Button Action Name If you do not want to use the default name of the global element, overtype it with another name. Туре Either: Type the name of a data type, or Click on the drop-down arrow and select an XSD built-in dataType from the list, or Click on the button and browse for an existing XSD classifier element, or Select one of these two checkboxes Nested complexType Select this checkbox to create an XSDcomplexType as a child of this global element.
 Nested simpleType Select this checkbox to create an XSDsimpleType as a child of this global element.
 Value (Optional) If you have entered an XSD built-in data type in the 'Type' field, type in a value.
-Select this radio button to set the Value as a default value.
-Select this radio button to set the Value as a fixed value.
-(Optional) Type in any notes you need for this element.
-Click on this button to save the element data entered and close the XSD element 'Properties' dialog.
-Click on this button to discard the element data entered and close the XSD element 'Properties' dialog.
-Click on this button to display this Help topic.
-This button is displayed when you are editing existing XSD element information.
+Default Select this radio button to set the Value as a default value.
+Fixed Select this radio button to set the Value as a fixed value.
+Annotation (Optional) Type in any notes you need for this element.
+OK Click on this button to save the element data entered and close the XSD element 'Properties' dialog.
+Cancel Click on this button to discard the element data entered and close the XSD element 'Properties' dialog.
+Help Click on this button to display this Help topic.
+UML This button is displayed when you are editing existing XSD element information.
 Click on the button to open the UML element 'Properties' dialog for the global element.